Skip to main content

 Network Leadership

 Stefan Gustavsson is a member of the European Leadership Forum Steering Committee.
 He is the director for Apologia – Centre for Christian Apologetics and makes his home in Stockholm.
 He was the founding general secretary for 16 years of the Swedish Evangelical Alliance.
-Stefan travels widely with… Read more
+Stefan travels widely… Read more

-Kristi Mair teaches philosophy, ethics, and apologetics at Oak Hill College in London, UK, where she also provides pastoral support for female students.
+Kristi Mair teaches philosophy, ethics, and apologetics at Oak Hill College in London, UK, where she also provides pastoral support for F students.
 She holds a degree in philosophy and theology, as well as an MA in philosophy of religion and ethics.
 She is currently working on her PhD in the… Read more

 Knowing 'why' we do anything is of core importance.
 Where is our confidence to be found?
 What motivates us and sustains us in the long road of service?
 This session aims to inform and inspire us in the apologetic task, the great and exciting task of sharing our faith at this pivotal time in European History.